Welcome to Manchester-by-the-Sea

 Resident Parking Stickers

 Singing Beach walk on passes are required for all residents and visitors ages 13-64.
 Each seasons pass is $35 each and can be purchased through the Town Clerk's office or online.
 Daily walk on passes are also available at the beach for $10.
 Contact Town Clerk, Dianne Bucco with questions at email@example.com.
 Vehicle registration and proof of residency are required.

 How do I stay informed about important things happening in Town?
 The Town uses a variety of mediums to keep residents informed - Town website, email alerts, social media, blue lights, electronic signage on roadways, Reverse 911 (Code Red) phone calls and the Manchester Cricket newspaper.

 Website: The Town website is updated daily.
 Any vital alerts are posted at the top of the home page in the Alert Center

 Email Notification: Visit Notify Me to subscribe to a variety of email lists.
-The primary lists used are MBTS Alerts (for time sensitive and emergency communications (i.e. Weather Emergency, Water Ban, Water Main Break, Beach Closure, Public Health Update and more.) and MBTS News Updates (for important news and special events happening in MBTS)
+The primary lists used are MBTS Alerts (for time sensitive and emergency communications (i.e. Weather Emergency, Water Ban, Water Main Break, Beach Closure, Public Health Updates and The Tide - a weekly news briefing from Town Hall) and MBTS News Updates (for important news and special events happening in MBTS)

 Social Media: Follow us on Facebook @TownofMBTSOfficial, Instagram @TownofMBTS and Twitter @TownofMBTS

 Blue Lights: There are blue emergency lights placed at select intersections throughout Town.
 These lights are turned on during extreme weather emergencies (ie. snow storms).
 When the blue lights are on, on-street parking is not permitted to allowed for DPW to clear roadways safely.